andresangelini/medieval-board/README.md

 The `height` of the boards themsleves can be set throught the variables `$bulletin-board-height` and `$sign-board-height` in the `_variables.scss` partial file.

 Please nota that, normally, you wouldn't need to mess around with any of the other variables unless you have modified the SVG file.

+## Development
+The following are the most important commands available during development.
+- `gulp build` will delete the `dist` folder and create a new one with all the files compiled and ready for production.
+- `gulp serve` will build the `dist` folder and watch for changes.

+If you want more granular control you can also use:
+- `gulp copyHtml` to copy tha sample HTML file from `src/` to `dist/`.
+- `gulp copySvgs` to copy all the SVGs from `src/svg/` to `dist/svg/`.
+- `gulp compileScss` to compile all Sass files and save the output to `dist/css/`.
+- `gulp compileJs` to compile all JavaScript files and save the output to `dist/js/`.
+- `gulp clean` to remove the `dist/` folder.

+## Development dependencies:
+- node
+- npm (should come already installed with node)
+- del
+- gulp
+- gulp-sass
+- gulp-sourcemaps
+- gulp-modernizr
+- gulp-autoprefixer
+- gulp-rename
+- gulp-concat
+- gulp-uglify
+- browser-sync

 ## Legal
 [![License: MICopyright (c) 2019 Andrés AngeliniT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)